informalsystems/hermes/docs/architecture/adr-007-ics20-implementation.md

 ### Positive

 - Provides more clarity on the details of implementing the ICS20 application in the `ibc` crate.
-- Helps align closer with the ibc-go implementation.
+- Helps align closer with the ibc-go implementation[^3].

 ### Negative